jmcelroy5/Biking-Across-the-US/_posts/2014-05-03-go-west-young-cyclist.md

 The riding today was very pleasant, mostly along the Colonial Parkway, and then along the Capital Trail, where I got a break from riding with cars.
 Further along, the trail was still under construction, so I kept hopping between stretches of velvety fresh asphalted bike path and the two-lane highway.

 My riding goal for today was Charles City (pop.
-133,not really a city, sorry Charles), about 42 miles from Yorktown.
-Sharon had told me about the Courthouse Grill where the owners might have some advice on where to pitch my tent in the area.
-They encouraged me to set up my tent in the restaurant's backyard and offered to let the sherif know I would be there.
+133, not really a city, sorry Charles), about 42 miles from Yorktown.
+Sharon had told me about the Courthouse Grill where the owners were friendly and might have some advice on where to pitch my tent in the area.
+Sure enough, they were super friendly.
+They said I could set up my tent in the restaurant's backyard and even offered to let the sherif know I would be there.

-Now I'm settled snug as a bug in my tent, listening to people in the nearby parking lot as they leave the restaurant.
+Now I'm settled snug as a bug in my sleeping bag, listening to people in the nearby parking lot as they leave the restaurant.
 I'm exhausted but eager to see what day 2 will bring.

 [I'll go back and add pictures when I get to a computer]